fb

 How are children supported during their school day?

 Furthermore, in our early childhood classes, we maintain a ratio of one teacher to just 7 or 8 students.
 This level and quality of personal attention gets to the heart of what sets MFS apart — as do our outstanding facilities and robust array of special classes, all taught by qualified specialists.
-(These include art, music, science, Coding, physical education, technology, and library.)
+(These include art, music, science, Spanish, coding, physical education, technology, and library.)
 The Coding program, which debuted in 2015-16, provides students with valuable computational thinking, problem-solving, and teamwork skills.
 Moorestown Friends School is one of the only schools in the United States to offer a Coding program to all Lower School students – Preschool through Grade 4.
-To view a video that explains Coding in more detail, please click here.

 What does the classroom look like?